Quan061002/Quan061002/README.md

 # 👋 &nbsp;Hi there

 I'm a software developer based in VietNam.
 I enjoy coding open-source projects that solve unique problems.
 I love combining my hobbies like 3D printing, coding and building various projects with Itellij and Xampp.
 Slightly obsessed with Home Automation and Home Labs.
 You can find me on Twitter [@Bouquetman](https://twitter.com/Bouquetman).
 Feel free to tweet me any time.
-You can also check out my website (I do'nt even have it yet) for my blog and more.
+You can also check out my website (I don't even have it yet) for my blog and more.

 &nbsp;